-Cash offerings in the plate this week will go to Pregnancy Help Center.
+Cash offerings in the plate this week will go to La Gran Familia.

-If you desire your cash offering to go toward the general support of the church, please place your cash in a giving envelope.
+If you would like for your cash offering to go to the general support of the church, place your cash in a giving envelope (found on the pew rack in front of you) and place the envelope in the offering plate.